Neo23x0/yarGen/README.txt

 === What does Yara BRG do?
 It takes two directories (optionally recursive) and extracts usable strings from both of them.
 One directory contains the hackware/malware samples.
 The other one is a directory of trusted files that gets analyzed as well to minimize the chance to trigger false positives with the newly generated rules.
 It is called "goodware directory" in the help text.

+With 0.5 I introduced a "Super Rule" generation in which he tries to map string appearances over various files in order to combine signatures to more powerful ones that match on different malware types of the same family.
+The output still may be a bit redudant and it is your task to review the rules anyway.
+The super rules can be identified by "super_rule" meta variable.

 === Command Line Parameters